O2741/Windows-Server-Infrastructure-Project/README.md

 * **Verification of Installation:** After successfully installing AD DS, the Active Directory tools become available in the Server Manager "Tools" menu.
 ![AD in Tools](images/activedirectoryintools.png)

+* **DNS Management & Zone Configuration:**
+    * **What it does:** DNS Manager handles "Forward Lookup Zones" to resolve device names to IP addresses.
+    * **Why it is necessary:** DNS acts as the "phonebook" for AD DS.
+Without it, clients cannot locate the Domain Controller for authentication.
 ![DNS Setup](images/settingupdns.png)
 ![DNS Forwarder](images/dnsforward.png)